kaoskinkae/Enabling-Intel-Wireless-3165-Wi-Fi-Tahoe/README.md

 Use EFI-KGP-public-v.1.1.5-OCLP-Intel (see update and link at the bottom of this post).

-Happy that it worked out. 👍
-I’ve reviewed your EFI and made some adjustments (attached below).
-I also added all kexts for Intel Bluetooth.
-I also removed your SMBIOS credentials so the EFI can be safely shared publicly.
-Feel free to test it and let me know how it works on your system. 👍

 For everybody with Intel W-Fi chipsets: Explanation of the SSDT and DeviceProperties setup In this setup, it is important to clearly distinguish between the roles of DeviceProperties and the SSDT.